jacobobryant/biff/libs/datastar/README.md

 `init-opts` creates a `:biff.datastar/tab-id` signal on page load which you can use to associate backend state with a particular browser tab.
-As a convenience, `wrap-datastar` sets that key directly on the Ring request so you don't have to get it from `:biff.datastar/signals`.
+As a convenience, `wrap-sse-render` sets that key directly on the Ring request so you don't have to get it from `:biff.datastar/signals`.

 ```clojure